 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

-How are these Brother embroidery machines similar?
+How are the Brother PE535 and the PE800 embroidery machines similar?

-First of all, these three Brother embroidery machines are consumer-grade embroidery machines designed to be used in the home.
+First of all, the PE535 and the PE800 Brother embroidery machines are consumer-grade embroidery machines designed to be used in the home.
 These are not commercial machines.

-Brother also makes the SE series machines where the embroidery module pops on and off when you want to do machine embroidery and are marketed as an all-in-one sewing and embroidery solutions.
+Brother also makes the SE series machines where the embroidery module pops on and off when you want to do machine embroidery and are marketed as an all-in-one combination sewing and embroidery solutions.

 Brother has been in the business for over a hundred years, so they know at this point know what they are doing.
 They offer a 25 year limited warranty on these embroidery machines.

-If you are new to embroidery you may not know what this means, however once you start buying embroidery designs you will see that almost every designer offers embroidery design in PES format.
+If you are new to embroidery you may not know much about embroidery file formats, however once you start buying embroidery designs you will see that almost every designer offers embroidery design in PES format.

 Both machines required the same weight bobbin thread: 90 wt.
 You can either buy 90 wt bobbin thread on a spool and wind the bobbins yourself of buy the pre-wound bobbins suitable for the Brother PE535 and the PE800.

 Jump stitches are the stitches between stitched out portions of embroidery designs.
 More expensive embroidery machines now have the capability of trimming these annoying stitches as it is stitching out a design.

 One great new feature of the Brother PE800 and the Brother PE535 is the machines ability to remember where you left off.
 So if you turn off the machine while stitching out a design, e.g. there is a power outage, or you run out of thread and want to turn off your machine until you are able to get more, the machine will remember where you left off.